 Jake Kimble is a multidisciplinary Chipewyan (Dënesųłıné) artist from Treaty 8 territory in the Northwest Territories whose practice mainly revolves around acts of self-care, self-repair, and gender-based ideological refusal.
 Kimble belongs to the Deninu K’ue First Nation and currently works on the stolen territory of xwməθkwəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish) and səl̓ilw̓ətaʔɬ (Tsleil-Waututh) Nations.
 Most recently he attained a BFA in Photography from Emily Carr University of Art + Design while also holding a Degree in Acting from Vancouver Film School.
 Using a funny bone as a tool, Kimble excavates themes of existentialism, narcissism, and the strange, offering an invitation to the audience to examine the absurdities that exist within the everyday so that they may exhale, unclench, and even chuckle in the spaces where laughter is often lost.

-Image: Jake Kimble, Grow Up #4, installation view, billboard at 180 Shaw Street, Toronto, 2023.
+Image: Jake Kimble, Grow Up #4.
+8 x 8 foot billboard at 180 Shaw Street in Toronto’s West Queen West neighbourhood.
 Courtesy of the artist and CONTACT.
 Photo: Toni Hakfenscheid.